malaraer/Project1_ElKStack/README.md

   - username & password
   - The host IP address: _10.1.0.4:9200_
   - Kibana end point configuration host IP: _10.1.0.4:5601_
- - To specify which machine where ELK server vs Filebeat are installed, this is identified in Playbook yaml file under hosts (hosts were identified as "webservers" for filebeat, but "elk" for ELK server as shown below).
+ - To specify where ELK server vs. Filebeat are installed, this is identified in Playbook yaml file (hosts were identified as "webservers" for filebeat, but "elk" for ELK server as shown below).
-- Run the playbook, and navigate to //http://40.77.108.39:5601/app/kibana#/home
 ```
 # location where to install filebeat
 ---